“We are His Chosen”

 Abilities for the Spire Tyrants Warband

-- Pit Fighter (Double, Everyone): If a fighter has taken down an enemy fighter in the same activation, this ability lets that fighter take a bonus move or attack action.
+- Pit Fighter (Double, everyone): If a fighter has taken down an enemy fighter in the same activation, perform a bonus move or attack action.

-- Gladiator’s Net (Double, Pit Fighter with Net): Pick an enemy fighter within 3 inches.
-Roll 1 dice, and on a 3+ that fighter can’t move or disengage for the rest of the battle round.
+- Gladiator’s Net (Double, Pit Fighter with Net): On a 3+ an enemy within 3″ cannot move or disengage for the rest of the battle round.

-- Readied Stance (Triple, Frenzied Rager, Pit Veteran with Dual Weapons, Pit Veteran with Shield): Add half the value of the roll used for this ability (rounded up) to this fighter’s Toughness for the rest of the battle round.
+- Readied Stance (Triple, Frenzied Rager, Pit Veteran with Dual Weapons, Pit Veteran with Shield): Add up to 3 to this fighter’s Toughness for the rest of the battle round.

 Strategy and Tactics for the Spire Tyrants